raul-izquierdo/english/sources/grammar/Parts of Speech/Adverbs.md

 enseguida = quickly
     ?
 Llamé enseguida a mi amigo : `I called my friend quickly`

+## Adverbos of Speed (how fast something happens)

+poco a poco en vez de hacerlo de golpe
+    = `Little by little instead of all at once`
+    = `step by step rather than an all-at-once`

+gradualmente = gradually
+    ?
+El proyecto avanzó gradualmente : `The project progressed gradually` ?
+Los cambios se implementaron gradualmente : `The changes were implemented gradually`

 ## Adverbs of Frequency (how often something happens)